 The transition to an equitable, carbon-neutral economy will bring big changes to our communities.
 State and federal policies, utility programs, and the overall evolution from a world powered by oil and gas to a clean electricity-powered future, play out in our neighborhoods, workplaces, and homes.
 But it’s not just communities adapting to change.
 Cities, counties, and local institutions are often leading through model projects and Climate Action Plans to shape a new reality.

-This summer, Fresh Energy will be hosting a webinar series on Thursdays at noon in July to raise the question: How can we dramatically reduce carbon emissions in a way that improves our communities and benefits everyone?
+In summer 2021, Fresh Energy will be hosting a webinar series on to raise the question: How can we dramatically reduce carbon emissions in a way that improves our communities and benefits everyone?

 Community Heating and Cooling: How can district-scale heat and power projects achieve big carbon reductions and new union jobs?

 View more information about the Darcy System at Local 455.

 - Brian Larson, co-Founder and CEO of Darcy Solutions

 - Tony Poole, Business Manager at Steamfitters Pipefitters Local 455